-Early diagnosis is crucial.
-Glaucoma is a slow moving disease with few symptoms.
-It affects the peripheral vision first - a loss of vision that can be easy to miss because it’s not in our direct line of sight.
+Glaucoma is a slow-moving disease with few symptoms.
+There is often no pain, no infection, no discharge and no redness.
+It first affects peripheral vision, which can be easy to miss because it’s not in our direct line of sight.
 If left untreated, the field of vision becomes progressively smaller until blindness results.